vabekjan/universal_input/README.md

 usage: python create_universal_HDF5.py -i [input file] -ihdf5 [input archive] -ohdf5 [output archive] -g [the group with inputs]

 The input archive is optional, output archive is a copy of the input archive with the inputs added.
+The code cannot by default add to an existing group.
+Using '-override' flag allows this option.
+Existing datasets are replaced (former are unlinked, consider repacking if applied).
 ```
 The arguments need to be given except optional.
 There is no need to order them.